ONLINE MASTER OF SCIENCE IN APPLIED INTELLIGENCE

 Lively discussion, informative presentations, scholarly study material, engaging activities, carefully crafted assessments, and course outcomes focused on real-world application concepts are the hallmarks learning within the Applied Intelligence Program at Mercyhurst University.

-- Produce research in the intelligence field to add to the body of knowledge for analytic professionals.
+- Produce research in the intelligence field.

 Who Should Apply